The measuring systems of the wire tension for the MEG II Drift Chamber by means of the resonant frequency technique: Measurements and results

-Since the evolution of the resonant frequency with time is very similar for all wires, we summed and averaged the experimental points reported in figure \ref{fig:allfreqversustime} and fitted the average resonant frequency versus time relationship with the combination of an exponential shape, a saturation constant and an oscillating pattern.
+Since the evolution of the resonant frequency with time is very similar for all wires, we converted the values from frequency to tension, repeated for tension points the calculations used in figure \ref{fig:allfreqversustime} for frequency points, summed and averaged the experimental points and fitted the average tension versus time relationship with the combination of an exponential shape, a saturation constant and an oscillating pattern.
 The results are shown in figure \ref{fig:fdifferencefit}.

 The fit parameters (exponential time constant, saturation constant, amplitude and period of the oscillating pattern) are reported in table \ref{tab:finalfit}.